top of page

 6. Capital Sequencing

-We assess whether capital is being introduced at the correct stage of development relative to product maturity, operational capability, and market validation.
+Whether capital is being introduced at the right stage — relative to product maturity, operational capability, and market validation.
+When capital arrives too early, growth pressure exposes systems that have not yet matured.

 Mis-sequencing capital introduces fragility.
 Proper sequencing compounds strength.